Migraine Headaches Treatment in Bergen County and NJ

 A significant number of patients with refractory migraine may have “contact point” triggers in the sinonasal cavity.
 Some patients suffer from what is called a concha bullosa (a pneumatized overgrown middle turbinate) contact point that presses against the nasal septum bone.
 This may be exacerbated with swelling of the sinus lining that further compresses the delicate sinus tissue between two hard bones.
 In these patients, migraines seem to get worse with allergies, rain or change in weather.
 Treatment of the contact point may require correction of a deviated nasal septum, endoscopic resection of a concha bullosa or turbinate repositioning.
 Treating sinus/nasal allergies should also lessen the frequency or degree of migraines in this population of North Bergen and New Jersey patients.

 If you suffer from frequent migraines and headaches, finding out the type of headache causing the majority of symptoms is a critical part of treating the underlying causes of the pain.
-Schedule your no-obligation migraine headaches treatment consultation in Bergen County and NJ with Dr. Monica Tadros today.
-Learn about the major causes, symptoms and treatments for various headache types here, and consult Dr. Tadros before starting your migraine headaches treatment plan.
+Schedule your no-obligation migraine headaches treatment consultation in Bergen County and NJ with Dr. Monica Tadros MD today.
+Learn about the major causes, symptoms, and treatments for various headache types here, and consult Dr. Tadros at our headache center NJ before starting your migraine headaches treatment plan.